 To celebrate our 15th Anniversary, every Tuesday throughout 2018 the AACA Museum, Inc. will provide admission for two guests for just $15.
 While we are celebrating this exciting milestone, you get the present!
-This special rate will be available for all guests ages 4 and up.
+This special rate will be available for all guests ages 4 and up when you present our rack card coupon when purchasing your Museum tickets here at the Museum.
 Children 3 and under are always free.
 No additional discounts or coupons will apply.

 The Museum offers many different Interactive displays, Exhibits and Special Events for guests of all ages.
 Our Assembly Line Interactive allows guests to view how a Model T is built along with how the assembly line process changed the world.
 In the Cammack Gallery, our Tucker Interactive allows guests of all ages to get behind the wheel of a Tucker replica.
 In our lower level gallery, our Roads to Rails model train display offers many scenes and buttons to push that run a variety of special effects to name a few.

 Our current featured exhibits also include Getting the Job Done: Vehicles That Earned Their Keep through April 23, 2018, and The 1st Delorean Prototype a Production Model through April 2018.
 In the Williams-Clyne Gateway Gallery, the National Corvette Restorer’s Society (NCRS) has different generations of Corvettes on exhibit.